 The roofs of most new houses are built with them, whereas plenty of homeowners are considering upgrading their roofs to these new shingles.

-Touted as an upgrade from the traditional 3-tile shingle roofing, these shingles are fast gaining traction as a popular and viable alternative which is more aesthetic, more durable and provides better value for money in the long run.
+Touted as an upgrade from the traditional 3-tile shingle roofing, these shingles are fast gaining traction as a popular and viable alternative that is more aesthetic, more durable, and provides better value for money in the long run.

 What Are Laminated Shingles?

 Laminated shingles are one of the most popular and effective choices of shingling for a roof.
 These shingles are made out of several layers of fiberglass that are dipped in asphalt and are then coated with fire-resistant granules.

 They are also known as dimensional and architectural shingles to differentiate them from traditional 3-tile shingles.
 Let’s talk more about the differences in the next section.

 How Are They Different From Traditional 3-Tab Shingles?